PlayerMiller109/obsidian-sheets-basic/README.md

-In the current version you need to switch to reading mode before exporting PDF.
-If the export result is incorrect, it is recommended to go back to editing mode and use the plugin command 'rebuildCurrent' to refresh (default hotkey: F5), then switch to reading mode and export again.
+- In the current version you need to switch to reading mode before exporting PDF.
+- If there are any unsatisfactory display results, you can use the plugin 'rebuildCurrent' command in editing mode to refresh (default hotkey `F5`).
+    - It is recommended to refresh once before exporting PDF, then switch to reading mode and export.
+- Do not use the upper merge in the first row of the table body, that is, do not merge the table header and the table body.

 <details>
 <summary>Test text, click to unfold</summary>